ZangDim/DZAnalytics/README.md

 # Sakila Analytics
-Sakila Analytics is an app designed to analyze the Sakila Database and extract datasets from it.
-It also supports the execution of trained machine learning (ML) models, enabling advanced data analysis and generating valuable insights.
+Sakila Analytics is a web application designed to analyze the Sakila Database, extract datasets, and execute trained machine learning (ML) models.
+It enables advanced data analysis and provides valuable insights.

 # Deployment
-Sakila Analytics is deployed on the Streamlit Community Cloud, making it accessible for users to interact with the application directly from their browsers without any local setup.
+Sakila Analytics is hosted on the Streamlit Community Cloud, allowing users to interact with the application directly from their browsers without any local setup.

-# LINK
+# Access
-You can use Sakila Analytics on https://sakilaanalytics.streamlit.app/
+Try Sakila Analytics at: https://sakilaanalytics.streamlit.app/

+Note: If the app has been inactive for some time, it may take a few seconds to restart.
+Please be patient while it loads.